MiguelCardoso19/MiguelCardoso19/README.md

 **👀 About Me:**

-Formerly a welder, I am a doer who doesn't shy away from challenges.
+I am a doer who doesn't shy away from challenges.
 My journey into coding was sparked by a deep interest in blockchain technology and Web3, which led me to explore scripting and discover my passion for coding.